pranaysawant/Memes-Classification-Model-End-to-End-Solution/README.md

 ## Real world/Business Objectives and Constraints :
 - The cost of a mis-classification can be very high.
 Because suppose if image is not meme and we classified it is as meme then it not good for app.
-- No strict latency concerns.
+- Latency concerns.
+Model should quickly identify image meme or not.
+Otherwise app thrown into trash.

 ## Performance Metric:
 - Binary cross entropy